makersacademy/chitter-challenge/README.md

 # Chitter Challenge

-Clone the repository
+Clone the repository <br>
-Go in the main folder with your terminal
+Go in the main folder with your terminal <br>
-Run bundle
+Run bundle <br>
-Run rackup
+Run rackup <br>
-Explore.
+Explore. <br>

+Unfortunately this weekend I havent had the chance to devote myself to the challenge properly.